 - serious violations of the rights of individuals in situations of war or conflict;

-- acts or omissions that on an aggregate company level lead to unacceptable greenhouse gas emissions
+- acts or omissions that on an aggregate company level lead to unacceptable greenhouse gas emissions;

-- gross corruption
+- gross corruption or other serious financial crime;

 - other particularly serious violations of fundamental ethical norms.